Curvettes and clusters of infinitely near points: Generalities on two-dimensional regular local rings

-be the quadratic sequence between $R$ and $S$.
-Then, on every $R_i$ with $i \ge 2$, we have either one or two strict transforms of the exceptional divisor, and when there are two, they meet transversally at the point corresponding to the ideal $\mm_{R_i}$. \end{Lem}
+\begin{Lem} Let be the quadratic sequence between $R$ and $S$ given by $(\dag)$.
+Let $i \ge 2$.
+Then the exceptional divisor in $R_i$ consists on either one or two components with no singularities, and when there are two, they meet transversally at the point corresponding to the ideal $\mm_{R_i}$. \end{Lem}